Are you proficient in your lead scoring methods?

-Figuring out how to get started and which approach is best for your business can be challenging.
-But, putting in the time and effort to nail down an effective lead scoring program is well worth your while.
-According to the 2016 Lead Scoring Survey Report, more than half of respondents experienced improved marketing and sales alignment from scoring, and more than 40% saw improved conversion rates among leads.
+It can be challenging for you to figure out to get started and which approach to select.
+But, putting in the time to identify an effective lead scoring method is well worth your while.
+According to the 2016 Lead Scoring Survey Report, more than half of respondents experienced improved marketing and sales alignment from scoring, and more than 40% saw improved lead conversion rates.

 The Yetis at Measured Results Marketing can guide you through the lead scoring process everywhere from consultation to implementation.
 Set up your free consultation today by calling us at (571) 606-3106 or sending us an email.